Virus Surge Pushes Spain Regions To Tighten Curbs - UrduPoint

 So far, the government of Socialist Prime Minister Pedro Sanchez has resisted following the lead of other European nations which have reimposed lockdowns, arguing its highly-localised restrictions are enough.

+The previous record was set on Wednesday with nearly 39,000 new infections.

-And over the past month, the incidence rate has more than doubled to 523 cases per 100,000 residents, Thursday's figures showed, with the health ministry's emergencies coordinator Fernando Simon blaming the seasonal festivities.
+And over the past month, the incidence rate has more than doubled to 523 cases per 100,000 residents, with the health ministry's emergencies coordinator Fernando Simon blaming the seasonal festivities.

 But he said the new more-contagious virus strain which was first detected in Britain has so far "had very little impact".